CampaignChain/campaignchain-docs/user/get_started.rst

 .. note::

-    Should you now see the *Provide Application Credentials* screen, then please see the documentation on `Twitter OAuth app configuration`_.
+    Should you now see the *Provide Application Credentials* screen, then please see the documentation on :ref:`Twitter OAuth app configuration`.

 When clicking the button *Connect with Twitter*, the login screen for Twitter will be displayed to you.
 Please enter your Twitter user name and your Twitter